top of page

 Will I need to upgrade my electrical service or buy a new panel?

-In short, if you have a 60-amp service you may need to upgrade it, but it will be a good investment for the future of your home and its resale value.
-If you have a 100-amp service, you likely don’t need to upgrade it.
-Finally, if your home has old knob-and-tube wiring, you should certainly have it replaced, regardless.
-These systems often lack the capacity for today’s levels of power use; they are subject to mechanical damage in accessible areas.
-Because they’re often overloaded, they’re seen as a fire hazard which beyond being a safety concern can greatly limit home insurance coverage and your home’s resale value.
+If your home has old knob-and-tube wiring, you should certainly have it replaced.
+Knob-and-tube wiring lacks the capacity for today’s levels of power use; they are subject to mechanical damage in accessible areas.
+Because they’re often overloaded, they’re seen as a fire hazard which, beyond being a safety concern, can greatly limit home insurance coverage and your home’s resale value.

 The great thing is that with a small investment in air sealing and some strategic insulation, you can transform a drafty home and lower your heating bills dramatically.
 When you do this your heat pump will be happy to carry the load all by itself.